dakk/f3l-lang/docs/types/base-types.md

 let c: bytes = a.slice(1, 5);
 ```

-Bytes type is useful for encoding/decoding Michelson data using _pack_ and _unpack_:
+Bytes type is useful for encoding/decoding f3l expressions using _pack_ and _unpack_:

 ```cpp
 let n: nat = 12n;